This is the Privacy Notice for Thomas Homes issued in accordance with the General Data Protection Regulation (GDPR).

 Who we are

 Thomas Homes is the trading name for Thomas Homes Limited which is a company registered in England and Wales.
-Thomas Homes Limited is the company responsible for your personal data.
+Thomas Homes Limited is the company responsible for your personal data, as Data Controller.
 You can contact Thomas Homes at:

 or by email to firstname.lastname@example.org